-The ultimate Gulf Coast road trip from Texas to Florida shows you a coast rich in beauty.
-From a wild Padre Island to the quirky Key West, you find gem after gem on the Gulf Coast road trip itinerary.
-If you like stunning beaches, incredible nature and towns with character, the road trip along the Gulf Coast is for you.
+Embark on a Gulf Coast road trip from Texas to Florida to savor a coastal region like no other.
+From a wild Padre Island, a stone’s throw from Mexico, to the quirky Key West, closer to Cuba than Miami, picking just one favorite stop is an overwhelming task.
+If you like stunning beaches, incredible nature and towns with character, this unbeatable road trip along the Gulf Coast is for you.

 - Total distance: 1,981 mi / 3,188 km